 Alpha-linoleic acid (an omega-3) and linoleic acid (an omega-6) are fatty acids.
 EPA and DHA are also types of omega-3s.
 These contribute to a variety of effects in the body, including skin and nerve health, brain health, blood pressure, and blood clotting.

 What’s important to keep in mind here is that omega-3s and omega-6s need to be consumed in a proper ratio for optimal health.
 Today, many people get too many omega-6s in their diets, so consuming foods high in omega-3s can help to regain this crucial balance.

 Many foods containing essential fatty acids spoil quickly.
-Be sure to keep them in the refrigerator and consume them quickly.
+Be sure to keep them in the refrigerator or freezer and consume them quickly.

-For more information about essential fatty acids, and nutrition in general, check out Nutrition and You by Joan Salge Blake, available on Amazon.
+For more information about essential fatty acids, and nutrition in general, check out Nutrition & You by Joan Salge Blake, available on Amazon.

 What About Phytochemicals?

-As for these often mentioned but not always fully understood components of diet, phytochemicals are the many natural compounds in plants, often those that give them their smells and colors, that are considered beneficial to those who eat them and that have been shown to lower the risk of certain diseases.
+As for these often mentioned but not always fully understood components of a healthy diet, phytochemicals are the many natural compounds in plants – often those that give them their scents and colors – that are considered beneficial to those who eat them, and that have been shown to lower the risk of certain diseases in some cases.

 In other words, certain natural foods are endowed with unique beneficial properties, and it’s a wise smoothie-maker who incorporates them into his or her daily routine.

-Animal-based foods also contain health-promoting compounds that go beyond basic nutritional benefit.
+Animal-based foods also contain health-promoting compounds that can go beyond basic nutritional benefits.
 These are known as zoochemicals.
 When obtained from animal-based products, omega-3s are an example of a zoochemical.